 - Share - The map has a built in tool making it easy to share route location via email, Facebook or Twitter.

-- Many of the symbols displayed on the map link to additional information.
-Clicking on the symbols opens a dialog box with the details for that location.
-There are linked symbols for caution areas, fair-weather crossings, bike shops, trail parking and more.
+- Learn More - Many of the symbols displayed on the map link to additional information.
+Clicking on the symbols opens a dialog box with the details of that location.
+There are linked symbols for fair-weather crossings, bike shops, trail parking and more.